matthewwall/weewx-klimalogg/readme.txt

-klimalogg - Weewx driver for TFA KlimaLogg Pro Copyright 2016 Luc Heijst
+klimalogg - WeeWX driver for TFA KlimaLogg Pro Copyright 2016 Luc Heijst

-Klimalogg ia a weewx extension to read data from the KlimaLogg Pro station and up to 8 thermo/hygro sensors.
+Klimalogg is a weewx extension to read data from the KlimaLogg Pro station and up to 8 thermo/hygro sensors.
 It saves data to its own database, then those data can be displayed in weewx reports.
 This extension also includes a sample skin that illustrates how to use the data.